 11. Be a good sport: It’s a good idea to grow your skin as thick as possible during these years.
 Don’t take offense at every joke or every burn.
 Learn to shake things off and receive some good natured teasing.

 12. Be repentant: The words “I’m sorry” go a long way in every relationship – even with your children.
 Parents are human and make plenty of mistakes.
 It’s ok to be honest about those you make and how they affect your child.
 Be willing to own up to what you do wrong, repent, and work to keep from making that mistake again.
 Apologizing goes a long way to keeping your relationship healthy and strong during the teen years.

-13. Know the culture: Every generation is different.
-Every teenager is different from their parents.
-Don’t scoff at what is currently going on, be informed.
+13. Know the culture: Every generation is different and every teenager is different from their parents.
+Don’t scoff at what is currently going on, instead stay informed.
 You don’t need to love everything about their generation but knowing current artists, shows, styles, social media platforms, and slang goes a long way.

 Don’t Lose Heart

 Don’t lose heart when the relationship changes.
 It’s a bumpy time for everyone involved.
 Your child needs to push away and gain independence to be a healthy adult.
 Those gangly boys with changing voices don’t have it all together or know everything.
 They’re still young and need a lot of guidance, grace, and patience as they navigate their way through the teen years and all the changes they bring.